What is a Government Shutdown?

 During a typical budget process, American lawmakers need to fund by September 30 for the upcoming fiscal year.
 Otherwise, they will enact a continuing funding resolution.
 A government shutdown will happen if Congress cannot agree on a resolution, indicating a complete breakdown in the budget process.

 Consequences of a Government Shutdown

 Since most federal departments get their funds from the discretionary budget, services that are deemed non-essential close until lawmakers reach an agreement on the budget.
 Federal workers in non-essential services are sent home and will be paid later and retroactively for the time off.

-During the shutdown, agencies will need to use their saved funds, but if it goes beyond two weeks, it will already result in an impact on the country’s economic growth.
-Government spending accounts for 18% of the US Gross Domestic Product (GDP), so if there’s no budget, the domestic economy will suffer.
+During the shutdown, agencies will need to use their saved funds, but if it goes beyond two weeks, it will result in an impact on the country’s economic growth.
+Government spending accounts for 18% of the US Gross Domestic Product (GDP), so if there’s no budget, then the domestic economy will suffer.

 Essential Federal Services and Agencies Not Affected by a US Government Shutdown

 Here are the essential federal services and agencies that remain open in a government shutdown: